dcgc-bfx/scrnaseq2_doc/_posts/2024-09-18-scrnaseq2-repository-explained.md

 - `css`: CSS style sheets for HTML.
 - `datasets`: Location for datasets to analyze.
 There are already a number of test datasets (that need to be downloaded first).
 In addition, there are Excel configuration files for loading the datasets.
 - `docs`: Further documentation to be shown on the GitHub page
 - `index.qmd`: Starting page for each report.
-It should contain relevant information about the biological experiment, the reearch questions and TODOs.
+It should contain relevant information about the biological experiment, the research questions and TODOs.
 It also contains brief information about `scrnaseq2` and how to cite the repository.
 - `misc`: Contains various files that cannot be put in another directory.
   - `nature.csl`: Citation style format (currently Nature)
   - `references.bib`: Literature information in BibTex format for citing papers
   - `template.docx`: Template for publishing a analysis as Word document
 - `modules`: An analysis consists of different parts (e.g. pre-processing or normalization) that are called modules.
 Please see below for more information.
 - `references.qmd`: Quarto document for printing the bibliography of all references used in `scrnaseq2`
-- `scripts`: Contains `R` and `quarto` scripts which belong to `scrnaseq2` and use parts it code.
+- `scripts`: Contains `R` and `quarto` scripts which belong to `scrnaseq2` and use parts of the code.
 However, they are stand-alone/independent, and not part of the main analysis.
 They are typically run from the command line.
 - `scrnaseq.Rproj`: RStudio project settings.
 User-specific.
 Ignored by git.

 ## How modules are chained into an analysis